SafeerAhmFarooqi/date-range-picker/README.md

 The package’s service provider and facade alias will be auto-discovered thanks to PSR-4 & Laravel’s package discovery.

-## Publishing Assets & Stubs
+## Publishing View

-To customize views, public assets, or the stub used by the `saf:make-daterange-picker` command, publish them:
+To customize view used by the `saf:make-daterange-picker` command, publish it:
 ```bash
 # Publish views
 php artisan vendor:publish \